domoinc/domo-data-science-resources/data_science_accelerators/data_profiler/README.md

 * *Time Series Plot X-Axis:* Select a variable that will be plotted on the x-axis of all the line charts (frequently this is a datetime variable, but you can technically specify any numeric variable)

 <img width="497" alt="image" src="https://github.com/domoinc/domo-data-science-resources/assets/123829195/d486813a-1e98-43b5-b5f4-594d6653e1e0">

+### Step 4: Run the Profiler

+4a.
+After you have filled in the widgets described in Step 3, click *Run Profile* at the bottom of the notebook file.
+Similar to the login process, you will see some output appear in the notebook file.
+When you see the message “finished scaffolding”, the profiler has finished running.
+A dashboard that displays all of the profiler output should now be availabe in your Domo instance.